sibishreem27/sibishreem27/README.md

 To secure a position in a reputed organization where I can apply my technical knowledge, enhance my skills, and gain practical industry experience.

 ### Long-Term Goal
-To grow professionally and achieve a responsible role within the organization while contributing to innovative solutions and organizational success.
+To grow professionally and take on responsible roles while contributing to innovative solutions and organizational success.

 ---